 Training Services: Training services can be critical to the success of a participant transitioning to employment.
 There is no sequence of service requirement; therefore staff may determine training is appropriate at any time during enrollment.
-According to

-TEGL 3-15, program staff must determine if appropriate, after an interview, evaluation or assessment, and career planning, that the participant:
+According to TEGL 19-16 under WIOA, training services may be provided if the American Job Center staff, including partner programs' staff, determines after conducting an interview, an evaluation, or assessment, and career planning, that the individual: